DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 5. Ticket context mismatch: any sealed certificate-context field in the ticket (`<es-version>`, `<client-magic>`, `<serial>`, `<ts-end>`, or `<profile-extension-hash>`) does not match the resumption context.
 The resolver MUST silently drop the query.
 6. Malformed KEM ciphertext: one byte of `<client-pk>` in a query that carries a ciphertext is flipped.
 X-Wing implicit rejection yields a different shared secret, authentication fails, and the resolver MUST silently drop the query, with no distinct error or timing.
 7. Repeated nonce (client obligation): reusing a `<client-nonce>` under one ticket reuses both the derived key and the AEAD nonce; this is a client MUST NOT.
 A stateless resolver cannot detect it, so there is no wire vector; it is listed to make the obligation explicit.
-8. Under-padded resumed query: a resumed UDP query padded below the 256-byte floor decrypts correctly but violates the anti-amplification rule, and an Anonymized DNSCrypt relay MAY drop it on the response-size check.
+8. Under-padded resumed query: a resumed UDP query whose complete packet is below the 256-byte query-size target decrypts correctly but violates the anti-amplification guidance, and an Anonymized DNSCrypt relay MAY drop its response on the response-size check.

 ## Generated Values